 The advantages of redeemable preference shares are as follows-

-- Issuing redeemable preferential shares provides the company with an option to choose between whether to repurchase shares or redeem shares depending on the market condition.
+- Issuing redeemable preference shares allows the company to choose whether to repurchase or redeem shares depending on the market condition.

 - The company redeems shares when it decides to pay back the shareholders.
-It is a way of paying the shareholders similar to paying dividends.
-When shares are redeemed by the companies the number of total shares outstanding reduces for the company, and the earning per share or the EPS of the company increases which leads to the increase in share price.
+It is a way of paying the shareholders, similar to paying dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity..
+When the companies redeem shares, the number of total shares outstanding reduces for the company, and the earnings per share or the company’s EPSEPS Of The CompanyEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
+It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
+The higher the earnings per share (EPS), the more profitable the company is. increases, which leads to an increase in the share price.

-- By redeeming shares the company most of the times get rid of shares which were paying coupon rates which are much higher than the current dividend yield for the equity share.
-Thus increasing the value for the existing shareholders of the company.
+- By redeeming shares, the company, most of the time, gets rid of shares that were paying coupon rates, which are much higher than the current dividend yield for the equity shareDividend Yield For The Equity ShareDividend yield ratio is the ratio of a company's current dividend to its current share price.
+It represents the potential return on investment for a given stock.—thus increasing the value for the company’s existing shareholders.

 Disadvantages of Redeemable Preference Shares